rogermasclans/rogermasclans.github.io/index.md

-I research ...
+I'm a social researcher interested in firms and human behavior in business contexts.

-I am a PhD candidate in Business Administration at The Fuqua School of Business, Duke University.
-Before joining academia, I co-founded and run **[nowordlost]**(www.nowordlost.com).
-I've also worked 6 years in M&A, leading multinational projects in different industries.
+I'm a PhD candidate in Business Administration---Strategy---at The Fuqua School of Business, Duke University.
+Before joining academia, I co-founded and run **[nowordlost](www.nowordlost.com)**, where we use software and machine learning to disrupt the translation industry.
+I've also worked 6 years in M&A, leading international projects in different industries.

 # Research
 **Judgment, Evaluative Schemas, and Entrepreneurial Idea Generation** [here](https://github.com/rogermasclans/rogermasclans.github.io/edit/main/index.md)